smartflutist661/rfantasy-bingo-stats/README.md

 ### Install Dependencies

 From a terminal at the top level of the cloned repository (likely `rfantasy-bingo-stats`), run `pip install -r requirements.txt`.
-(If you need to use a virtual environment, you should know; otherwise this should not conflict with the system Python.)
+You may need to use a virtual environment or include the `--break-system-python` argument (which is generally safe when installing, but _not_ when uninstalling).

 ## Running the Script